5th Canadian Division

-The 5th Canadian Division is a formation of the Canadian Army responsible for the command and mobilization of most army units in the provinces of New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador; as well as some units in Kingston, Ontario.
-The division is recognized by the distinctive maroon patch worn on the sleeve of its soldiers.
+The 5th Canadian Division was a formation of the Canadian Army which was active during the First World War, the Second World War, and again from 2013 to 2026.
+It was first created as a formation of the Canadian Expeditionary Force in 1917 and stood down following the war.
+It was reactivated in 1941 through the renaming from '1st Canadian Armoured Division' to the 5th Canadian (Armoured) Division during the Second World War, and again stood down during demobilization.
+The 5th Canadian Division was again reactivated in 2013 with the renaming of the former Land Force Atlantic Area.
+At that time it was responsible for the command and mobilization of most army units in the provinces of New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador; as well as some units in Kingston, Ontario.
+The division again formally stood-down on 27 June 2026.
+Through all its iterations, the division was recognized by a distinctive maroon patch worn on the sleeve of its soldiers.

-It was first created as a formation of the Canadian Expeditionary Force during the First World War.
-It was stood down during the war only to be reactivated through the renaming from '1st Canadian Armoured Division' to the 5th Canadian (Armoured) Division during the Second World War.
-It was stood down following demobilization and was again reactivated in 2013 with the renaming of the former Land Force Area Atlantic.

 First World War

 The 5th Canadian Division of the Canadian Corps was formed during World War I under Major-General Garnet Burk Hughes.
 The 5th began assembling in Britain in February, 1917, but was broken up in February 1918 before it was fully formed.
 The Division adopted a coloured formation patch identical in design to that worn by the four combatant divisions of the Canadian Corps.
 Its men were used as reinforcements for the other four Canadian divisions, helping to maintain the over-strength Divisions of 22,000–25,000 with more than 100,000 men total.
 It was reactivated in 2013.